 Birding Resouces

-This page offers a clearinghouse of local, regional and national resources, including information, organizations, action items, and education.
-Use the filtering to find different types of resources.
+This page offers a range of local, regional and national resources, including information, organizations, action items, and education.
+Use the filtering to select different types of resources.

 Bird banding is a universal and indispensable technique for studying the movement, survival and behavior of birds.
 The North American Bird Banding Program is jointly administered by the United States Department of the Interior and the Canadian Wildlife Service.
 Their respective banding offices have similar functions and policies and use the same bands, reporting forms and data formats.